pblin/re-datamarket-mvp/README.md

 ![Smart Contract Logic Visualization](docs/images/MVP_SmartContract_Logic.jpg)

-ORDER BOOK  << ASK: askPrice >>  ORDER MATCH  << BUY: buyPrice >>

-GAME ON!

 **0.0 _CONTRACT DEPLOYMENT_**

-0.1 Deploy an ExecuteDataSale Contract as a .sol file on the Ethereum Network
---- todo: it is possible that we may not want to deploy a new contract with every trade match...
+0.1 Deploy an ExecuteDataSale Contract as a .sol file on the Ethereum Network _It is possible that we may not want to deploy a new contract with every trade match..._

 **1.0 _DATA VALIDATION_**

-1.1 Execute contract function "validate Data"  -- this function is only callable from an Enigma address
+1.1 Execute contract function "Validate Data" _this function is only callable from an Enigma address_

-DECISION RESULT: DATA NOT VALID --->>> Proceed to 2.0 TRADE CANCELLATION DECISION RESULT: DATA VALID --->>> Proceed to 3.0 TRADE EXECUTION
+DECISION RESULT: DATA NOT VALID --->>> Proceed to 2.0 TRADE CANCELLATION

+DECISION RESULT: DATA VALID --->>> Proceed to 3.0 TRADE EXECUTION

 **2.0 _TRADE CANCELLATION_**

 2.1 Charge Seller Stake Fees and PROCEED to 4.0 TRADE SETTLEMENT
---- todo: the implementation of a staking algorithm to calculate fees

 **3.0 _TRADE EXECUTION_**

 3.1 Deliver Data to Buyer

 3.2 Deliver Payment to Seller

 **4.0 _TRADE SETTLEMENT_**

 4.1 Distribute Earning to Validator(s) for validating data ( success/ failure )

 4.2 Send Transaction Notifications ( detailed )

 4.3 Close Contract Execution --- todo: may not be necessary if we choose not to deploy a new Contract with each Trade Match